RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 operations.
 This additional space can be a critical factor if the list is large and can make this sort problematic when working on large data sets.

+.. admonition:: Self Check

+   .. mchoicemf:: question_sort_5
+      :correct: b
+      :answer_a: [16, 49, 39, 27, 43, 34, 46, 40]
+      :answer_b: [21,1]
+      :answer_c: [21, 1, 26, 45]
+      :answer_d: [21]
+      :feedback_a: This is the second half of the list.
+      :feedback_b: Yes, mergesort will continue to recursively move toward the beginning of the list until it hits a base case.
+      :feedback_c: Remember mergesort doesn't work on the right half of the list until the left half is completely sorted.
+      :feedback_d: This is the list after 4 recursive calls

+      Given the following list of numbers: <br> [21, 1, 26, 45, 29, 28, 2, 9, 16, 49, 39, 27, 43, 34, 46, 40] <br> which answer illustrates the list to be sorted after 3 recursive calls to mergesort?

+   .. mchoicemf:: question_sort_6
+      :correct: c
+      :answer_a: [21, 1] and [26, 45]
+      :answer_b: [[1, 2, 9, 21, 26, 28, 29, 45] and [16, 27, 34, 39, 40, 43, 46, 49]
+      :answer_c: [21] and [1]
+      :answer_d: [9] and [16]
+      :feedback_a: The first two lists merged will be base case lists, we have not yet reached a base case.
+      :feedback_b: These will be the last two lists merged
+      :feedback_c: The lists [21] and [1] are the first two base cases encountered by mergesort and will therefore be the first two lists merged.
+      :feedback_d: Although 9 and 16 are next to each other they are in different halves of the list starting with the first split.

+      Given the following list of numbers: <br> [21, 1, 26, 45, 29, 28, 2, 9, 16, 49, 39, 27, 43, 34, 46, 40] <br> which answer illustrates the first two lists to be merged?

 The Quick Sort
 ~~~~~~~~~~~~~~